 Complete details on Accounts Payable

 - By complete details means most of the same information as for Accounts Receivable and,

 - Credit references companies that sell to your business on account that can vouch for your payment behavior.

 - Personal and financial details include

 - Social security numbers

 - Investment accounts

 - Mortgages etc.

-- Fine print can direct the payout on death to go to the bank first, to pay off the loan.
+- The fine print can direct the payout on death to go to the bank first, to pay off the loan.